min2ha/ukwa-site/content/target/48968/index.en.md

   "start_date": "2017-04-01T10:00:00Z"
 }

-# Equality and Human Rights Commission in Scotland

 Scottish branch of the The Equality and Human Rights Commission (EHRC), a non-departmental public body in Great Britain that was established by the Equality Act 2006.
 The Commission has responsibility for the promotion and enforcement of equality and non-discrimination laws.